osg-htc/docs/docs/data/gridftp.md

 You will need to run `grid-proxy-init` or `voms-proxy-init` in order to get a valid user proxy in order to get authenticated in the GridFTP server.
-Make sure that the your proxy has a VO extension of a VO that is allowed in the GridFTP Server, this is, it is listed in the file `/usr/share/osg/voms-mapfile-default` and that this VO has a unix account on the server.
+Make sure that the your proxy has a VO extension of a VO that is allowed in the GridFTP Server, i.e. it is listed in the file `/usr/share/osg/voms-mapfile-default` and it has a unix account on the server.

 ```console
 voms-proxy-init -voms cms